This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Otherwise, an even easier option is to use flaxseed meal.
 If you go this route, you can substitute it one-to-one for the almond flour.
 No other ingredient adjustments are necessary in this case.

 Finally, the squash kefir pancakes can also be customized in flavor by adding any herbs or spices of your choice.
 Sun-dried tomatoes, basil, garlic, or a mixture of Italian or Mediterranean herbs all come to mind.
 I’d love to hear about it if you try others!

-To me, though, the simplest version brings back nostalgia of childhood.
+To me, though, the simplest version of summer squash pancakes brings back nostalgia of childhood.
 No additions are necessary.
 And most importantly, I have yet to find a pancake recipe that can beat the fluffiness of these savory squash kefir pancakes.
 Are you ready to try them with me?

 More Low Carb Recipes To Love

 Savory Squash Kefir Pancakes (Low Carb, Gluten-free)